IRSND - english

 #define IRSND_USE_CALLBACK 0 // flag: 0 = don't use callbacks, 1 = use callbacks, default is 0

-If you use callbacks, your callback functions will be called, whenever the IR signal changes (IR modulation on/off).
-This can by used to send an unmodulated signal by another pin, for example:
+If callbacks are enabled, your callback functions will be called whenever the IR signal changes (IR modulation on/off).
+This can by used to output an unmodulated signal on another pin, for example:

 #define LED_PORT PORTD // LED at PD6